 Category #2 Other includes cash and ancillary liquid assets for the purpose of covering current and exceptional expenses as well as investments aligned with the exclusion strategy but not meeting E/S characteristics.
 This category may also include listed derivatives with a view to interest rate and currency risk management.
 The investment strategy as described above does not apply to these products.
 However, investments in category #2 Other that do not have E/S characteristics are subject to minimum environmental or social safeguards instituted in the CapitalatWork investment process.

 Category #1A is composed of sustainable assets invested in green, social and sustainable bonds.
-In terms of minimum environmental safeguards, in order to ensure the sustainability of Category #1A assets, their issuers must demonstrate compliance with regulations, standards or frameworks related to sustainable development, such as the UN Guiding Principles on Business and Human Rights, the UN Global Compact principles and the Guidelines for Multinational Enterprises.
+In terms of minimum environmental safeguards, in order to ensure the sustainability of Category

 Asset allocation describes the share of investments in specific assets.